 4. Find 4 new outlets: Yes: courses done and planned in different places, several new event-markets and the Farmer’s market.

 3. Learn 3 new skills.
 Wood-turning was very inspiring.
 To come home with a decent item, made by self was unexpected.
 Love to do it again if only I had access to the machinery.
-This year we added Sugan chair-making.
+This year I added Sugan chair-making.
 Had a brilliant weekend in the sun!
-Next I really want to learn spinning, using wool from my own sheep!
+Next I really want to learn spinning, using wool from the black sheep!
 In time, it will happen.

 2. Take two basketry courses.
 I did not go to Wales to learn to make a coffin, it did not fit in somehow.
 But I did 2 courses with Joe Hogan last year and another this year.
 Always a pleasure, much learned and hope to do it again!
 I might get to Wales sometime, no doubt it will also be a pleasure!

 1. Make one big life change.
 Yes, giving up the job was a good decision and a necessary one (see previous blog) I am of course busier than ever: baskets, market, voluntary stuff.
 But no stress, time to enjoy outings, living without restrictions from work-time and most of all: no more working-nights.
 Overall a healthier happier life.